ProfessionalCSharp/ProfessionalCSharp2021/Dotnet6Updates.md

 New LINQ methods - see [LINQ](1_CS/LINQ/Readme.md)

+## Memory

+Instead of using the `Marshal` class to allocate native memory, the `NativeMemory` class can be used.
+See the *SpanSample* in Chapter 13, "Managed and Unmanaged Memory"

+Instead of using Marshal.GetLastWin32Error, Marshal.GetLastPInvokeError can be used.
+See the PInvokeSampleLib in Chapter 13, "Managed and Unmanaged Memory"

 > WinUI samples will be updated to .NET 6/C# 10 syntax at a later time